simeononsecurity/simeononsecurity.ch/content/articles/flock-camera-detection-arms-race-2026/index.en.md

 ______

+## The Other Response: Taking the Hardware

+Wireless detection is one reaction to these cameras.
+A parallel effort went after the hardware itself, and in September 2026 it produced the most detailed public evidence about how a Flock camera works from the inside.

+**The stegan0gram collective removed a camera from its pole, copied the internal storage, and published the filesystem images through Distributed Denial of Secrets.** They describe the work in plain terms:

+> "Why just destroy them when we can reverse engineer them and find the secrets of those spying on us?
+We liberated hardware in the field, disarmed them, and proceeded with reverse engineering of the cameras and associated solar equipment."

+*The distinction matters.
+Destroying a camera removes one unit.
+Reverse engineering produces evidence about all of them.*

+### What the Removal Produced

+The published dataset includes an **18 GB media partition**, a **1.5 GB Android system image**, and a **32 MB credentials partition**, along with the recovered key for the encrypted media container.
+From it, researchers established the operating system version, the kernel version, the hardcoded backend credentials, and the plain-text authentication tokens the camera stores.

+This evidence base now supports the security research covered in **[Flock Safety Camera Vulnerabilities: 50+ Flaws Found](/articles/flock-safety-camera-security-vulnerabilities-research-2026/)**, which previously rested on lab devices and purchased units.

+### The Response to Removal

+Physical interference carries consequences, and the picture is mixed.

+- **Multiple people have been arrested nationwide** for allegedly tampering with or sabotaging Flock cameras.
+- **Some towns have announced they will stop using Flock cameras**, which is the outcome the cameras' opponents want.
+- **One police department built a fake, 3D-printed Flock camera case** to bait potential vandals, a decoy intended to generate arrests.

+Noel Pichardo, a former Pawtucket, Rhode Island police officer who became a critic of Flock after challenging his department's use of the cameras, makes the argument against sabotage directly.
+He told WIRED he understands the frustration but worries the tactic backfires.
+"I think that type of vigilantism will only crystallize the police and the state at large in their belief that this tool is necessary," he said.
+"The longer the state continues to ignore the groanings of their constituents who are against this type of surveillance, the more this will happen."

+### Where Detection Fits

+Nothing about the teardown changes the detection problem this article covers.
+The camera still broadcasts the way it broadcasts, the firmware still needs its OUI list and probe signature, and the two documented outages still stand.

+What the dump adds is **confirmation of the hardware identity**, including one OUI entry now verified against a real unit, plus a reminder about which kind of pressure moves deployments. **Cameras leave a route because a council vote ends a contract, not because a detector went dark.** The wireless tooling answers a personal question about your own surroundings.
+The policy fight answers the larger one, and the dump handed the policy fight its strongest evidence yet.

+______

 ## Conclusion: Detection Is a Moving Target, Not a Fixed Answer

 A silent detector on a route that used to catch cameras is not proof your hardware failed.
 It is evidence that the wireless signature it was built to recognize has changed, again, in a pattern that has now repeated twice inside a single year.
 The **management AP, BLE beaconing, and now potentially the 2.4GHz-only, OUI-only assumptions baked into the current firmware** have each had a limited shelf life.